Md-abdul/bestbuddies/README.md

 - Fully responsive design that works across various screen sizes and devices.
 - Smooth animations and interactivity as per the provided design.
 - Clean and well-structured code following proper naming conventions.
-- Deployed on a cloud platform for easy access.
+- Deployed on a netlify platform for easy access.

 ## Screenshots